zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 Typically the published object is a persistent object that the published module loads from the ZODB.
-See Chapter 4 for more information on the ZODB.
+See Chapter 6 for more information on the ZODB.

 This chapter will cover all the steps of object publishing in detail.

 To summarize, object publishing consists of the main steps:

-1. The client sends a request to the publisher
+1. A request is sent to the publisher.

 2. The publisher locates the published object using the request URL as a map.